7 Confidence Intervals

 Often, we have only one sample.
 In practice, we can use resampling procedures to estimate a confidence interval.
 E.g., we repeatedly resample data and construct a bootstrap or jackknife sampling distribution.
 Then we compute the confidence intervals using the upper and lower quantiles of the sampling distribution.

-Given the sampling distribution is approximately normally, the usual confidence intervals are symmetric.
-For the sample mean \(M\), we can then construct the interval \([M - E, M + E]\), where \(E\) is a “margin of error” on either side of \(M\).
-A coverage level of \(1-\alpha\) means \(Prob( M - E < \mu < M + E)=1-\alpha\).
-I.e., if the same sampling procedure were repeated \(100\) times from the same population, approximately \(95\) of the resulting intervals would be expected to contain the true population mean.1 We can also compute from theory that the \(\pm 1.96~ SE(M)\) corresponds to the critical values of the Normal distribution, where \(SE(M)\) is estimated using the bootstrap distribution or theory (classical SEs: \(\hat{S}/\sqrt{n}\)).
+The critical values, \(M \pm q(\alpha) SE(M)\), define the Normal confidence interval associated with \(1-\alpha\) coverage.
+A coverage level of \(1-\alpha\) means that if the same sampling procedure were repeated \(100\) times from the same population, approximately \(1-\alpha\) percent of the intervals are expected to contain the true population mean.
+1 We can also compute from theory that \(\pm 1.96~ SE(M)\) corresponds to the critical values of the Normal distribution, where \(SE(M)\) is estimated using the bootstrap distribution or theory (classical SEs: \(\hat{S}/\sqrt{n}\)).
+The \(95\%\) interval is the most common, and has quantile value \(q=1.96\).
+The \(90\%\) interval has quantile value \(q=1.65\).
+The values for \(M\) and \(SE(M)\) are estimated from data.

 Code